 - The surrounding unspoilt countryside is ideal for hiking, and the panoramic views are fantastic

 - The easygoing ambiance makes it ideal for families: villas and apartments are family-sized, plus one of the pools is just for kids

-- The remote location means you'll need a car to explore/go to the supermarket
+- The remote location means you'll need a car to explore and for shopping

 - The nearest beach is a 10-minute drive away

 Our top tips